dper/kanjioftheday/README.md

 @daily /usr/bin/ruby /path/to/script/random.rb > /dev/null
 ```

-If you're happy with how that works, you don't have to look at the rest of the project at all.

 Details
 =======

-Once you have the above dependencies, use the script `generator.rb` to produce a details file.
-The `generator.rb` script looks for target kanji in the file `targetkanji.txt` and produces a tab-separated details file called `details.txt`.
+The script `generator.rb` looks for target kanji in the file `targetkanji.txt` and produces a tab-separated details file called `details.txt`.

 The format of `details.txt` is a tab-delimited UTF-8 text file.
 The tabs are, in order, as follows.